Adding closed captions or subtitles to your live stream will help you make your live sessions accessible to a much wider audience.

 Once the subtitles are enabled in Backstage on your live stream, your attendees will be able to choose whether or not to display the subtitles in the app, and select the language they prefer out of those made available.

-Note: Closed captions are currently only accessible to attendees in the web app.
+Note: Closed captions are supported on both the web app and the mobile app.

 Tip: Take a look at our FAQ section at the bottom of this article for more information on how closed captioning work on the SpotMe platform.

 SpotMe Streaming and Studio support captions use the CC-608 standard on our RTMP and RTMPS endpoints for live streams.

 Please reach out to your SpotMe contact to help you set-up closed captions.
 In the meantime though, below you will find more information on how this works, as well as a dedicated FAQ.